 Your opinion matters!
-If you've used one of these firewalls before, or know of another outstanding freeware firewall, let us know in the comments section below.
-For a more comprehensive discussion, please visit our forum.
+If you've used one of these firewall software before, and/or know of another outstanding freeware firewall, let us know in the comments section below.
+Alternatively, for a more comprehensive discussion, visit our forum.

 |best free firewall software reviews Windows firewalls HIPS|